England | Scotland | Wales | Northern Ireland | Ireland

 The routine 6 week development check is carried out by your regular doctor.
 The 1 and 2 year checks are carried out by a member of the child and family team.

 Huntingdon Road Surgery offers a travel advice service to patients registered here.
-We are also a registered Yellow Fever Centre.

 Planning well for a trip overseas is important, to try and minimise health problems when you are away, which may interfere with the enjoyment or the success of your trip.